Magic mixture or greasy matter: That's how you recognize good beard oil!

 Group 2 + 3 + 4 + Booster

 That was quite a lot of material.
-But now you at least have the opportunity to see if your beard oil is a really good product or a blender that just mixes some cheap oils together.
+But at least now you have the opportunity to see if your beard oil is a really good product or a blender that just mixes some cheap oils together.